anugyamishra/Anugya-Mishra/README.md

 * Data Management and Analytics Software Platform: Amazon Web Services, Apache Hadoop IBM SPSS Statistical Software
 * Microsoft Certifications: MS Excel Expert, MS Word, and MS PowerPoint Certifications

-In my repositories, I have shared some of my analytics projects where that showcase my experience in data cleaning, exploration, and visualization using tools like Python, R, SQL, PowerBI, and more.
+In my repositories, I have shared some of my analytics projects where that showcase my analytical experience including data cleaning, exploration, and visualization using tools like Python, R, SQL, PowerBI, and more.
 I am always open for feedback!

 ## Contact Information